Install Lagoon Core#

 Install the Helm chart#

-- Add Lagoon Charts repository to your Helm Repos:
+Add the Lagoon Charts repository to your Helm repositories:

 values.yml